British Malaya: Johor and Singapore

 Modern Singapore was founded in 1819 by Sir Stamford Raffles, with a great deal of help from Major William Farquhar.
-Before establishing Singapore, Raffles was the Lieutenant Governor of Java from 1811 till 1815.
+Before establishing Singapore, Raffles was the Lieutenant Governor of Java from 1811 to 1815.
 In 1818 he was appointed to Bencoolen.
 Realising how the Dutch were monopolising trade in the Malay Archipelago, he was convinced that the British needed a new trading colony to counter Dutch trading power.
 Months of research brought him to Singapore, an island at the tip of the Malay Peninsula.
 The island was ruled by a temenggung.

 Singapore was then under the control of Tengku Abdul Rahman, the Sultan of the Johore-Riau-Lingga Sultanate (otherwise known as the Johor Sultanate), in turn under the influence of the Dutch and the Bugis.
 The Sultan would never agree to a British base in Singapore.
-However, Tengku Abdul Rahman had become sultan only because his older brother, Tengku Hussein or Tengku Long, had been away getting married in Pahang when their father, the previous sultan, died in 1812.
-In Malay cultural traditions, a person must be by the side of the dying sultan to be considered as a new ruler.
+However, Tengku Abdul Rahman had become sultan only because his older brother, Tengku Hussein or Tengku Long, had been away getting married in Pahang when their father – Sultan Mahmud Shah III – died in 1812.
+In Malay tradition, a person must be by the side of the dying sultan to be considered as a new ruler.
 Tengku Abdul Rahman was present when the old sultan died.
-The older brother was not happy with the development, while the temenggung who was in charge of Singapore preferred Tengku Hussein to the younger brother.
+Tengku Hussein was not happy with the development, while the temenggung who was in charge of Singapore preferred Tengku Hussein to the younger brother.

 The British had first acknowledged Tengku Abdul Rahman at the time of their first presence in Malacca.
 The situation however had changed.
-In 1818, Farquhar visited Tengku Hussein in the little island of Penyengat, off the coast of Bintan, the capital of the Riau Archipelago.
+In 1818, Farquhar visited Tengku Hussein in the island of Penyengat, off the coast of Bintan, the capital of the Riau Archipelago.
 There, new plans were drawn up, and in 1819 Raffles made a deal with Tengku Hussein.
 The agreement stated that the British would acknowledge Tengku Hussein as the legitimate ruler of Singapore if he allowed them to establish a trading post there.
 Furthermore, Tengku Hussein and the temenggung would receive a yearly stipend from the British.
 The treaty was ratified on 6 February 1819.
-With the Temenggung's help, Hussein left Penyengat, pretending that he was 'going fishing', and reached Singapore, where he was quickly installed as Sultan.
+With the Temenggung's help, Hussein left Penyengat, pretending that he was 'going fishing', and reached Singapore, where he was installed as Sultan.

-The Dutch were extremely displeased with the action of Raffles.
+The Dutch were displeased with the action of Raffles.
 However, with the signing of the Anglo-Dutch Treaty of 1824, Dutch opposition to the British presence in Singapore receded.
 The treaty also divided the Sultanate of Johor into modern Johor and the new Sultanate of Riau.